RobinsonLuzo/Notebook/README.md

-# Notebook: an instagram-like app
+# Notebook: an Instagram-like application.

-Work in progress.
+Work in progress personal project.
 Currently enabled to:

-Admin at "/admin".

-User login at "/user/login".
-Also creation of new users.

-User logout at "/user/logout".
-To log out at present users must enter this into the bar - not enabled at navbar level yet.

-Example user post at "/post".
+- Allow for new user creation.

+- Login and Logout for users from Navabr

+- Home page of photos from users following.

+- Post new photos.

+- See all photos associate with a given hashtag.

+**Additonal Functionality to come:**

+- Enabling more profile-based information such as giving details of user, likes and comments on posts and reviewing photos submitted.

+- Direct Messaging and Notifications.

+- Video and Stories *a la* Instagram will likely follow after these, but will require mre library imports.

 **Note:** Actions involving posting photos etc require a user to be logged in to work correctly.
 Log in first or create a new profile if starting the app for the first time.
+This can be done at: "user/login" and selecting the option to Create a new profile.

 ## Bugs/TODO: